ILD Case Library: Learn to Manage Patients with IPF, PF-ILD, SSc-ILD, and post-COVID-19 Infections

 The faculty listed below report that they have relevant financial relationships to disclose:

 - Amy Hajari Case, MD, has served on a speaker’s bureau for Boehringer Ingelheim Pharmaceuticals, Inc. and Genentech.
 She has done contract research for Boehringer Ingelheim Pharmaceuticals, Inc., Bellerophon, Galapagos, Gilead, Kadmon, Kinevant, and United Therapeutics.
-She has an employment relationship with the Pulmonary Fibrosis Foundation.

 - Sonye Danoff, MD, PhD, has done non-CE consulting for Boehringer Ingelheim Pharmaceuticals, Inc. and Lupin.
 She has done contract research for Boehringer Ingelheim Pharmaceuticals, Inc., Genentech/Roche and BMS.
-She has an employment relationship with the Pulmonary Fibrosis Foundation.

 - Ganesh Raghu, MD, has done consulting for Avalyn, Boehringer Ingelheim Pharmaceuticals, Inc., BMS, Biogen, Bellerophon Fibrogen, Nitto, Lupin, Roche-Genentech, United Therapeutics, Veracyte, and Zambon